 Scenario #3: Dangerous.

-Before coming to this decision, it's important to make sure there are no training options that could help you overcome the behavioral issues you're experiencing.
-Consult with a qualified trainer who's experienced with problem horses, and consider putting your horse in training with this person for a period of time for an accurate evaluation.
-Your veterinarian can also help you assess your situation?and may have suggestions for an alternative to euthanasia, such as donation to a veterinary school or other research program.
+Before coming to this decision, it’s important to make sure there are no training options that could help you overcome the behavioral issues you’re experiencing.
+Consult with a qualified trainer who’s experienced with problem horses, and consider putting your horse in training with this person for a period of time for an accurate evaluation.
+Your veterinarian can also help you assess your situation and may have suggestions for an alternative to euthanasia, such as a donation to a veterinary school or other research programs.

 If you do reach the point where euthanasia seems to be your only choice, make your decision with the support of your trainer and veterinarian, and try not to listen to opinions of others.

 Once you’ve made the decision to euthanize, there are planning steps you must take.
 Where and when?
 Should you be there?
 And what do you do with your horse’s remains?
 Most of these questions can be answered with a single call to your veterinarian.